-Employees are the most critical asset of any organisation.
-They play an important role in ensuring its long term success.
-Thus, it makes sense that companies take extra efforts to streamline their performance management process.
-Companies with successful performance management process are able to engage employees and ensure that they are extracting the best out of the existing potential.
+Employees are the most critical asset of any organization.
+They play an important role in ensuring its long-term success.
+Thus, it makes sense that companies take extra effort to streamline their performance management systems.
+Companies with a successful performance management process can engage employees and ensure that they are extracting the best out of their existing potential.
 All these efforts culminate in improving the bottom line of the company.

-Although the world of work is changing rapidly, some companies still rely on traditional methods of managing performance.
-These methods may have worked in the past but it is time to reassess their existence.
-Due to the complications and time consuming nature of spreadsheets and documents, many companies are increasingly turning towards better alternatives for performance management.
+Although the world of work is changing rapidly, some companies still rely on traditional methods of managing performance, like annual reviews.
+These methods of performance appraisals may have worked in the past but it is time to reassess their existence.
+Due to the complications and time-consuming nature of spreadsheets and documents, many companies are increasingly turning towards better alternatives for performance management.

 5 companies with the key to successful performance management

 Any list that talks about successful performance management cannot be complete without Google.
-In fact it stands at the top of this list, being our favorite.
-Google abolished their numerical performance rating system in 2014 and replaced it with a peer review system, that leverages OKRs or Objectives and Key Results goal setting framework.
+It stands at the top of this list, being our favorite.
+Google abolished their numerical performance review process in 2014 and replaced it with a peer review system for performance reviews, that leverages OKRs or Objectives and Key Results goal-setting framework.

-Here, reviews are carried out quarterly or semi-annually.
-Reviewers are asked to note one thing the employee being reviewed should do more of and one thing that should be done in a different way.
+Here, quarterly reviews rule the roost – with the option of having it on a semi-annual basis.
+Managers (or reviewers) are asked to note one thing the employee being reviewed should do more of and one thing that should be done in a different way.

-Deloitte previously relied on annual 360-degree feedback that resulted in them wasting 2 million hours per year (Source).
+Deloitte previously relied on annual reviews which took 360-degree feedback that resulted in their managers wasting 2 million hours per year (Source).
 They found that there was a significant drop in employee engagement as well as performance levels.
-They wanted to introduce a much more nimble, real-time and individualized process that could focus on developing performance rather than simply evaluating it.
+They wanted to introduce an effective performance management system that is nimbler, real-time, and individualized – to focus on developing performance rather than simply evaluating it.

 - The optimal frequency should be weekly